skip to main content

 Youth Advisory Board

 Youth Advisory Board (YAB) is the student voice for the Center.
 Each year, Youth Advisory Board members conduct a needs assessment survey to find out what our students feel are the biggest issues on campus and in our community.
 Based on the needs assessment findings YAB then creates projects and campaigns to address and raise awareness about those issues.
-Youth Advisory Board members also represent the Sequoia Teen Resource Center on district, city and county committees such as the School District's Wellness Advisory Committee.
+Youth Advisory Board members also represent the Sequoia Teen Resource Center on district, city and county committees.
 In addition, Youth Advisory Board members provide outreach for both the Sequoia Teen Resource Center and Sequoia Teen Wellness Center.

-For more information about the Youth Advisory Board, Wellness Peer Advocates, or Leadership and Resiliency Program (LRP), please contact Samuel Reynaga at the Teen Resource Center (650) 367-9780 x60067
+For more information about the Youth Advisory Board please contact Andrea Gil at the Teen Resource Center, Tuesday and Thursdays (650) 367-9780 x60067

 Staff Roster